JDSP-23/JDSP-23/README.md

 <h1 align="left">Hi 👋!
-My name is Jose Daniel and I'm a Full Stack Dev from Spain</h2>
+My name is Jose Daniel and I'm a Back-End Dev from Spain</h2>

 ###